KishanShreeB/copy-file/README.md

 ### Step 2:
  Using write() function to copy the content from sample.txt to empty file,copy.txt.
 ### Step 3:
-Save and run the python program in terminal.
+Save and run the python program to copy the content.
 ### Step 4:
 The text from the sample.txt file is copied to the empty file copy.txt.
 ### Step 5: